Director, Latin America, Climate

-As director of EDF's global climate program in Latin America, Christina works directly with government officials and partners at leading civil society organizations in Latin America to develop strategies for the effective implementation of REDD+ and other climate mitigation strategies at both national and state levels.
+Dr. Christina McCain heads EDF’s climate initiatives in Mexico for the Global Climate Program.
+As the director for Latin America, Christina works directly with government officials and partners at leading civil society organizations in key countries and jurisdictions at both the federal and state level.

 Before joining EDF, Christina served as a foreign affairs officer at the U.S. Department of State in the Bureau of Oceans, Environment and Science.
 She conducted her doctoral studies in Amazonian Brazil and earned her Ph.D. in Biology from the University of Miami in 2005.